shadowshard4080/install-arch/README.md

 # Arch Linux install Guide
 ### Installing
 ---
+- Download the latest [Arch Linux ISO](https://archlinux.org/download/) and burn it to a USB using [Rufus](https://rufus.ie/downloads/).
+-
 - Set Time
 ```
 timedatectl set-ntp true
 ```
+- Connect to the Internet

+You can connect with an Ethernet cable, or use [iwctl](https://joshtronic.com/2021/11/21/connecting-to-wifi-with-iwd/).

 - Determine the disk you want to use with `fdisk`
 ```
 fdisk -l